 Tour de France apps and sites that help you stay in the race

-While most of the Tour de France is easily viewable on the TV, some prefer to dive a bit more deeply into the stages.
-This interest is driving a 55 percent increase in people tuning into the world's best known bike race on second screens — think mobile phones.
-Here are three ways to tap into every tiny detail about the 2018 Tour de France through social media, smartphone apps and on the web.
+While most of the Tour de France is easily viewable on TV, some prefer to explore the stages more deeply.
+This interest is driving a 55 percent increase in people tuning into the world's best-known bike race on second screens—think mobile phones.
+Here are three ways to tap into every tiny detail about the 2018 Tour de France through social media, smartphone apps, and the web.

 Skoda Tour Tracker

-The Skoda Tour Tracker is one way to grab live coverage of the race, along with overall standings, results from each stage and details on each day's ride from how many kilometers riders will bike.
+The Skoda Tour Tracker is one way to access live coverage of the race, along with overall standings, results from each stage, and details on each day's ride, such as the number of kilometers riders will bike.

 The race, which started July 7 in Western France, finishes, as with tradition in the Champs-Élysées in Paris on July 29.
-Anyone who has an iOS or Android devices, can tap in — and even follow riders, in particular the peloton, through GPS tracking on a map.
-You're also supposed to be able to toss the streaming video to your TV with both Airplay and Chromecast, however reviewers are already claiming the Google Chromecast feature isn't working.
+Anyone with an iOS or Android device can tap in — and even follow riders, particularly the peloton, through GPS tracking on a map.
+You're also supposed to be able to toss the streaming video to your TV with both Airplay and Chromecast.
+However, reviewers are already claiming the Google Chromecast feature isn't working.

 Still, that won't stop you from checking in who has won the maillot jaune for the day.
 Users can even set push notifications so they can know when it's time to start watching.